pascalr/jome/README.md

 # Jome

-Jome is a language that compiles in JavaScript.
+Jome is a little language that compiles in JavaScript.
 It is simliar to CoffeeScript in this way.

 The main idea is what I call instance driven development.
 It's the same thing as object oriented, but the focus is on the concrete object instead of the abstract class.